KennyLoRI/pubMedNLP/DOCUMENTATION.md

 Finally, an evaluation of all suggested retrieval strategies in this project was performed, to more precisely determine the impact of different retrieval options on the system as a whole.
 For this, the best combination of parameters with different retrieval strategies were evaluated and recall for each strategy calculated.
 For each question-answer-source tuple, the recall can be either 1 or 0, depending if one of the retrieved top k sources is the gold source.

 ### Results

+In the following the results for the End-to-End Validation, End-to-End Evaluation and Retriever Evaluation will be presented.
+The validation results are truncated to the top 5 and bottom 5 results.
+See `kedronlp/scripts/evaluation/ranked_combinations.txt` for the full results for each combination.

 #### End-to-End Validation Results

 Below are the top 5 combinations with their corresponding metric scores from the 64 validated combinations: